caizhongang/humman_toolbox/humman_recon/README.md

-# HuMMan Release v1.0: Reconstruction Subset
+# HuMMan Release v1.0: Reconstruction Subset (HuMMan-Recon)

-HuMMan v1.0: Reconstruction Subset consists of 153 subjects and 339 sequences.
+HuMMan v1.0: Reconstruction Subset (HuMMan-Recon) consists of 153 subjects and 339 sequences.
 Color images, masks (via matting), SMPL parameters, and camera parameters are provided.
 It is a challenging dataset for its collection of diverse subject appearance and expressive actions.
 Moreover, it unleashes the potential to